 How many of you have had similar struggles trying to find men from online dating sites?
 Be honest.
 We’re all friends here.

 Or maybe some of you met men in more conventional ways.
 You know like the grocery store, the hardware store, the library (really, Iva?).
 Places like that.
 Maybe even blind dates?

-It’s been my observation (and correct me if I’m wrong) but most men in their 50’s seem to want to date chicks in their 20’s and 30’s.
+It’s been my observation (and correct me if I’m wrong) but most older men (in their 50’s and beyond) seem to want to younger women, (chicks in their 20’s and 30’s).
 Is that like an ego thing or a mid life crisis thing?
 I dunno.

-But there are still some relatively level headed men who actually do want to date women in their 50’s and can appreciate us and all our aging parts (like grey hair in your pubes?
+But there are still some relatively level headed men who actually do want to date women in their 50’s (or the same age group as them) and can appreciate us and all our aging parts (like grey hair in your pubes?
 Oh ffs!!)